• Skip to primary navigation

 1. Generalized Anxiety Disorder

-People who have a generalized anxiety disorder, also known as GAD portray excessive worry or fear regarding a number of things such as social interactions, routine tasks, health, work, and many more.
-The worry and fear in them can cause them a lot of problems in the different area of their life, which is not at all healthy for them.
+People with generalized anxiety disorder, or GAD, experience excessive worry or fear about various aspects of their life, such as social interactions, routine tasks, health, and work.
+This excessive worry and fear can cause significant problems in different areas of their life, which is detrimental to their well-being.

 Symptoms of GAD

-The symptoms of GAD include physical symptoms such as bowel complaints, headaches, muscle tension, easily tired, sleep problems, concentration issues as well as excessive worrying and fear to a point where the daily activities become difficult.
+The symptoms of GAD include physical symptoms like bowel complaints, headaches, muscle tension, fatigue, sleep problems, concentration issues, as well as excessive worrying and fear that make daily activities difficult.

-GAD is caused by a lot of factors such as biological factors, psychological factors, family history, and stressful events in life.
-Being emotional and sensitive can also cause this disorder among people.
-There are a number of professional experts and therapists available who help people to cope with their anxiety disorders either through psychological treatments or through medication.
+GAD is caused by various factors including biological, psychological, family history, and stressful life events.
+Emotional sensitivity can also contribute to this disorder.
+Professional experts and therapists are available to assist individuals in managing their anxiety disorders through psychological treatments or medication.

 2. Social Anxiety